ssandrews/Smoldyn/docs/Smoldyn/SmoldynManual.rst

    64      text_display=["time", S, (E, "front"), (ES, "front"), P] )
    65  s = s.run(stop=10, dt=0.01)

+.. container:: description

    1-11.
 The file starts with a docstring, which is a useful way to provide information about the model, authors, etc. Smoldyn does not handle units at all, so it’s the user’s responsibility to make sure that all units are consistent with each other.
 The best approach is simply to make sure that all lengths use the same units, such as nanometers or microns, and all times use the same units, such as milliseconds.
 This also applies to derived units, such as volumes and rate constants.

    13-14.
 Entering the author and email address with double underscores follows good Python form.

    16. Import the Smoldyn Python API with “import smoldyn”.
 If you want the low-level Python API, then import it with “import smoldyn._smoldyn”.

    18-21.
 This file defines some variables, which are just regular variables and not part of Smoldyn at all.
 The file uses upper case variable names to stay consistent with the stand-alone Smoldyn example file with the same name, but this isn’t really the best convention in Python.

    23-24.
 All models start by creating a Simulation object, which includes the boundaries of the system space.
 The dimensionality of the space, whether 1D, 2D, or 3D, is inferred from the number of boundary coordinates given.
 Smoldyn actually tracks molecules outside of this volume, too, but it runs most efficiently if most of the action in the simulation occurs within the system volume.
 It’s possible to create multiple simulation objects if you want.

    26-32.
 Add species to a simulation with “sim.addSpecies”.
 Each species is required to have a name.
 The diffusion coefficient, given with “difc”, defaults to a value of 0, such as for the “E” species.
    The color, which is only used for graphical output, can often be given with a simple assignment, such as “color=’green”’.
 However, that’s not used here because these molecules can have multiple states, including in solution or bound to the surface.
 Instead, the colors are specified here with “dict()” functions, showing that these colors apply to all of the molecule states.
 Similarly, the “display_size” argument is only used for graphical output, and is given with “dict()” functions here because of the multiple states.

    34-40.
 This model includes surface, called “membrane”.
 This surface is composed of one circular panel, which is called a sphere here because Smoldyn names its panels based on analogous 3D shapes.
 The panel is created first by defining its center and radius.
 The “slices” parameter refers to how many sides should be drawn on the circle for graphical output, since Smoldyn doesn’t actually draw perfect circles.
 Internally, a circle or sphere is defined using the mathematical definition of a circle or sphere, so it doesn’t have flat sides.
 Each surface has a front and back face; for a spherical panel, as used here, the front face is the outside by default.
 After defining the panel, the code defines a surface and the panel is added to it.
 Then, the surface actions are defined, meaning what happens to molecules that diffuse into it.
 In this case, for both the front and back faces of the surface, any molecule of the given list of species (which happens to be all of them) is reflected back toward where it came from.
 Finally, the surface drawing style is defined, here showing that both the front and back faces should be black and have a thickness of 1 pixel.

    42-43.
 Compartments are regions of space that are bounded by surfaces, in this case “membrane”.
 Also, they have “interior-defining points”, which define which side of the surface represents the inside of the compartment.

    45-51.
 Chemical reactions have names, substrates, products, and rate constants.
 Here, each of the substrates and products are listed with both species and states, although states are assumed to be solution if not given.
 Because the front face of a spherical panel is the outside, the fact that the substrates enter from the back side of the surface is specified by specifying that they have “bsoln” states, meaning in solution on the back side.
 The products are similar.
 For reversible reactions, there is always some probability that the two product molecules of one of the reaction directions will diffuse back together and bind back together again, which is called a geminate recombination.
 It’s not essential, but it’s good practice to tell Smoldyn how likely this recombination should be.
 Here, it’s set to a maximum probability of 0.2, which generally works well.

    53-55.
 Add molecules to the simulation with the “addMolecules” function, where its used here both for adding molecules into the compartment and onto the surface.

    57-60.
 Run-time commands are used for manipulating or observing the simulated system as it runs, effectively acting as the experimenter.
    In this case, an output file is declared, called “templateout.txt”.
    Then, right before the simulation runs, given by command type ‘B’, the command called “molcountheader” is run with parameter “templateout.txt”, which is the file name that it should write to.
    This prints out a header for the molcount command, which is just a list of species names.
 The other command is type ‘N’, which means that it runs every n time steps, which is this case is every 10 steps.
 It is the “molcount” command with parameter “templateout.txt”, which prints out the number of each molecule type to the same file.

    62-64.
 Smoldyn run-time graphics show the simulation as it runs, always using the OpenGL library.
 Here, the “opengl_good” method is used, which produces nice output but without any lighting effects.
    The background color is white and the frame thickness is 1.
 Also, this statement says to show text on the graphics window listing the time and numbers of the different molecule types.

    65. Finally, the simulation is run, here for 10 time units in steps of 0.01 time units.

 Callback functions
 ~~~~~~~~~~~~~~~~~~